actualquak/School-View/README.md

 ### What is our target audiance?

+### How are we accomodating for our target audiance

 ## Tools used to accomplish task
 ### Pannellum
 Pannellum is a lightweight, free, and open source panorama viewer for the web.
 Built using HTML5, CSS3, JavaScript, and WebGL, it is plug-in free.
 The reasons why we used it may be foreign to you, but they are important to us.